TOGETHER, WE CAN HELP BOTH THE MOTHER AND HER BABY.

 Women deserve better than abortion.
 Together we can help both the mother and her baby by promoting positive, life-affirming alternatives to the practice of abortion.

 Counseling: Promote counseling for women in unplanned pregnancies that will provide them with all the alternatives available to them including the possible physical, psychological and spiritual impacts an abortion could have.
+Provide counseling and adoption alternatives and empower them to choose life.

 Parental consent legislation: A parent’s (or guardians) right to give consent, or be informed, before their minor child undergoes an abortion procedure as is already the case when minors undergo medical treatments; or even body modifications such as piercing or tattooing.